claudiac-m/EquitableProductManagement/README.md

 # Why is this important?
 <a href="https://medium.com/black-perspectives-in-tech/are-we-missing-the-mark-on-diversity-and-inclusion-in-tech-e52a7ea09fd8"> Are We Missing the Mark on Diversity and Inclusion in Tech?: A Multi-Part Series Highlighting Black Experiences </a> - Angie Coleman

+<a href="https://medium.com/humane-tech/12-things-everyone-should-understand-about-tech-d158f5a26411"> 12 Things Everyone Should Know About Tech </a> - Anil Dash